tarantool/doc/doc/reference/tt_cli/commands.rst

         *   -   ``help``
             -   Display help for ``tt`` of a specific command
         *   -   ``logrotate``
-            -   Rotate :ref:`logs <admin-logs>`
+            -   :ref:`Rotate logs <admin-logs>`
         *   -   ``check``
-            -   Check an application file for syntax errors
+            -   Check an instance file for syntax errors
         *   -   ``connect``
             -   Connect to a Tarantool instance
         *   -   ``rocks``